 Importantly, and as the Federal Court noted in A.P. v.
 Canada (Citizenship and Immigration), 2020 FC 906, there was no question in the Court’s mind in M v H that, after many years together, an opposite‑sex couple could be in a conjugal relationship even though they have neither children nor sexual relations.
 This applies to heterosexual, homosexual and mixed orientation couples.
 As well, individuals who have different sexual orientations can still have a conjugal relationship.

 While the burden of proof is on an applicant to establish that a relationship is bona-fide, officers should not presume at the outset that a relationship is mala-fide.
 As well, while visa officers are entitled to consider and weigh numerous factors when assessing a sponsorship application, the jurisprudence is also clear that officers must be alert to an applicant’s unique circumstances, including cultural customs, dating habits, and financial circumstances.

-Citizenship and Immigration Canada has produced training materials to officers on how to spot non-genuine relationships.
+Immigration, Refugees and Citizenship Canada has produced training materials to officers on how to spot non-genuine relationships.
 Thankfully, most officers show much more common sense in assessing these applications than what their training materials suggests should be how they assess applications.

 The training presentations for processing marriages involving Indian and Afghani citizens are also available here.